Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

                "User"
             ],
             "description": "Admins can read others' todolists",
-            "displayName": "TenantAdmin",
+            "displayName": "TaskAdmin",
             "id": "72ff9f52-8011-49e0-a4f4-cc1bb26206fa",
             "isEnabled": true,
             "lang": null,
             "origin": "Application",
-            "value": "TenantAdmin"
+            "value": "TaskAdmin"
          },
          {
             "allowedMemberTypes": [
                "User"
             ],
-            "description": "Users can read and modify their todolist", "displayName": "TenantUser",
+            "description": "Users can read and modify their todolist", "displayName": "TaskUsers",
             "id": "a816142a-2e8e-46c4-9997-f984faccb625",
             "isEnabled": true,
             "lang": null,
             "origin": "Application",
-            "value": "TenantUser"
+            "value": "TaskUsers"
          }
       ],
    ```

+1. The number of Approles that can be created for an app are limited by the [App Manifest limits](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest#manifest-limits).

-1. To receive the `roles` claim in Id and Access tokens with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
+1. To receive the `roles` claim in **Id** and **Access** tokens with the name of the app roles this user is assigned to, make sure that the user accounts you plan to sign-in to this app is assigned to the app roles of this app.
 The guide, [Assign a user or group to an enterprise app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal#assign-a-user-to-an-app---portal) provides step by step instructions.

+1. To be able to create and view tasks of their own, the signed-in user should be assigned the **TaskUsers** role.

+1. To be able to view all tasks  the signed-in user should be assigned the **TaskAdmin** role.

 > :bulb: **Important security tip**
 >
 > When you set **User assignment required?** to **Yes**, Azure AD will check that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
-You can assign users directly or by assigning security groups they belong to.
+This ensures that the `roles` claim will always be available to your app after the suers sign-in.
+You can assign users directly to roles or assign security groups to app roles (requires Azure AD Premium).

 ## Run the sample